Chimney Repair & Masonry South Metro Minnesota

 Chimney caps and chimney crowns help protect the masonry work, flue, and entire chimney from moisture and those little critters that are looking for a nice little home.
 Damage to the crown and cap occur because moisture will pool or seep in and then expand and contract during the freeze and thaw cycles we find in our Minnesota seasons.

 The chimney crown is a large slab placed on the top of the entire chimney structure, to protect the chimney.
 It’s usually made of a large slab of concrete, and should be free from any cracks or crumbling.
-Chimney Crown repair and replacement is a large part of the work that we do here at Fredrickson Masonry because the harsh conditions in our Twin Cities weather conditions.
+Chimney crown repair and replacement is a large part of the work that we do here at Fredrickson Masonry because the harsh conditions in our Twin Cities weather conditions.

 Chimney Cap Repair Minnesota

-The Chimney cap is what’s covering the open space of the chimney and the inside.
+The chimney cap is what’s covering the open space of the chimney and the inside.
 What you’ll notice of the chimney caps is the part like a little “hood” or “top” placed above it as to prevent water from pouring down the chimney.

-The chimney cap will prevent rain and snow from fallin directly into the chimney, while also preventing squirrels and birds from making their home inside your chimney.
+The chimney cap will prevent rain and snow from falling directly into the chimney, while also preventing squirrels and birds from making their home inside your chimney.
 These caps are usually made of metal and are a critical component for proper venting and drafting.
 This means that while they might all look alike, each chimney has some nuances and it’s important to do this right.

 Top Sealing Chimney Damper Installation

-Chimneys have been a mainstay of homes for a millennia, but now that we’re in the 21st century, we’ve got access to some much more efficient and convenient problem-solving products.
+Chimneys have been a mainstay of homes for a millennia, but now that we’re in the 21st century, we’ve got access to much more efficient and convenient problem-solving products.
 The top sealing damper is the modern solution to the age-old chimney problems of energy inefficiency, drafting, critter infestation, bug infestation, and water.

 The top sealing damper is like a chimney cap with added functionality.
 It will have the same functionality that we talked about above, but will add a sealing lid that can be opened or closed.
 This convenient sealing systems will allow homeowners to prevent heat loss in their house and maintain energy efficiency when the chimney is not being used.